heygopal67-web/Flappy-Bird/README.md

 - High score is saved in localStorage
 - Night mode fades in after you reach a score of 10
 - Obstacles use varied spacing so runs feel less repetitive
-- A short on‑screen guide appears for the first 5 seconds of a run
-- Mobile friendly layout

 ## How to play